xavierdever/extension-lgt-pl-clp/README.md

 A VS Code extension which provides language support for Prolog (mainly for SWI-Prolog and some features for ECLiPSe), Logtalk and CLP(FD).

+## CONFIGURATION

+Please configure package.json variables : prolog.runtimeExecutablePath and logtalk.runTimeExecutablePath to corresponding path for your computer

 ## VSC - Prolog README